View Margaret Zamzow's Obituary on redwoodfallsgazette.com and share memories

 |

-Funeral Service will be held at 11 a.m.
+A funeral Service was held at 11 a.m.
 Friday, September 20, 2019 from St. Luke's Lutheran Church in Franklin with burial to follow in the Franklin City Cemetery.
-Visitation will be held at the church on Friday, September 20, 2019 from 10 until 11 a.m.

-Arrangements are with Nelson-Hillestad Funeral and Cremation Service of Redwood Falls.
+Arrangements were with Nelson-Hillestad Funeral and Cremation Service of Redwood Falls.
 Condolences may be sent via www.nelson-hillestad.com.

+Margaret was born to Frank and Elizabeth (Mantel) Dommer in Waterbury Township of Redwood County on October 27, 1928.
+She attended and graduated from Tracy High School in 1946.
+She lived in the Clements area until moving to Franklin in 1976.
+Over the years she worked for ADC doing factory work and Jackpot Junction in the housekeeping department.
+She was a member of St. Luke's Lutheran Church of Franklin.

+Margaret really enjoyed attending concerts, especially George Strait and was a member of his fan club for many years.
+She also enjoyed going to rodeos with her sister Roseann.
+The "Crystal Spring Ranch Rodeo" in Clear Lake, S.D. was one of their favorites.
+She and Roseann were always up for an adventure in their RV, traveling all over the midwest together.

 Blessed be her memory.